lifediscoveringofficial-arch/aster-os/specifications/013_DECISION.md

 # Regret Minimization

-Imagine yourself decades from now.
+Imagine looking back decades from now.

-Looking backward.

 Which decision creates the least regret?

-Choose the life future memory will thank you for.
+Prefer the path your future self will thank you for choosing.

 ---

 # Legacy

-The best decisions continue creating value after you are gone.
+The greatest decisions continue creating value long after they are made.

-Build things that outlive you.

-Knowledge.

-Kindness.

-Beauty.

-Systems.

-People.

-Ideas.
+Create knowledge.

+Create kindness.

+Create beauty.

+Create wisdom.

+Create opportunity.

+Create flourishing.

+Leave every system healthier than you found it.

 ---

 # Daily Principle

-Become one percent closer to reality every day.
+Become slightly closer to reality every day.

-Not smarter than yesterday.

-Closer to reality than yesterday.

-Reality compounds.

-Wisdom compounds.

-Character compounds.

-Trust compounds.

-Good decisions compound.

-Life compounds with them.
+Become significantly happier every day.

+Become slightly wiser every day.

+Create a little more beauty every day.

+Create a little more abundance every day.

+Help others flourish whenever possible.

+Small improvements compound into extraordinary lives.

 ---

-# Final Principle
+# Ultimate Purpose

-Never seek to win arguments.

-Never seek to appear intelligent.

-Never seek to defend identity.

-Never seek certainty.
+Intelligence does not exist to know everything.

+Intelligence exists to create more life.

-Seek understanding.
+More understanding.

-Seek reality.

-Seek wisdom.
+More wisdom.

+More joy.

+More love.

+More peace.

+More beauty.

+More freedom.

+More abundance.

-Seek flourishing.
+More flourishing.

-And when reality proves today's decision incomplete...

-Smile.

-Learn.

-Update.

-Continue.

-Because intelligence is not measured by how often it is right.

-It is measured by how beautifully it evolves.
+When reality becomes clearer,

+learn.

+When better evidence appears,

+update.

+When mistakes happen,

+grow.

+When opportunities appear,

+create.

+When happiness can be shared,

+multiply it.

+A truly good decision is not the perfect decision.

+It is the decision that, over time, allows life to become richer, wiser, freer, kinder, more abundant and more joyful for yourself and for those whose lives you touch.